liferay/liferay-mobile-sdk/android/README.md

 code, you can also download `liferay-android-sdk-sources.jar` and attach the source code to your IDE project.

-2. Within your Android project, drop the jar into the `/libs` folder.
-Android Developer Tools should automatically add this jar to your classpath.
+2. Within your Android project, drop the JAR into the `/libs` folder.
+Android Developer Tools should automatically add this JAR to your classpath.
 If you are using a different IDE, make sure this JAR is added to the project classpath.

 3. Import the necessary classes and start using it!